ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/itssixtyn3in/CVE-2023-42222](https://github.com/itssixtyn3in/CVE-2023-42222) :  ![starts](https://img.shields.io/github/stars/itssixtyn3in/CVE-2023-42222.svg) ![forks](https://img.shields.io/github/forks/itssixtyn3in/CVE-2023-42222.svg)

 ## CVE-2023-41993
  The issue was addressed with improved checks.
-This issue is fixed in Safari 17, iOS 16.7 and iPadOS 16.7, macOS Sonoma 14.
+This issue is fixed in macOS Sonoma 14, Safari 17, iOS 16.7 and iPadOS 16.7.
 Processing web content may lead to arbitrary code execution.
 Apple is aware of a report that this issue may have been actively exploited against versions of iOS before iOS 16.7.